-CONDITION: A few accounts were incorrectly coded - much improved this year.
+CONDITION: Still a few accounts were incorrectly coded, and a few erroneous beginning balances were found - much improved this year.

 CRITERIA: Duties are distributed among employees.

 CAUSE OF CONDITION: The staff consists of a small workforce for handling the duties of the office, and a new employee was hired in mid-year.
 This was only human error.